aws/aws-cdk/packages/aws-cdk-lib/aws-codedeploy/README.md

   // whether to ignore failure to fetch the status of alarms from CloudWatch
   // default: false
   ignorePollAlarmsFailure: false,
+  // whether to skip the step of checking CloudWatch alarms during the deployment process
+  // default: false
+  ignoreAlarmConfiguration: false,
   // auto-rollback configuration
   autoRollback: {
     failedDeployment: true, // default: true